jupiter/simple-mock/README.md

 - **call.args** an array of arguments received on this call
 - **call.returned** the value returned by the wrapped function
 - **call.threw** the error thrown by the wrapped function
+- **call.k** autoincrementing number, can be compared to evaluate call order

 ### spy.lastCall